dzavalishin/mqtt_udp/dox/source/index.rst

 ``PINGRESP`` - reply to ping.
 You don't need to send it manually.
 It is done automatically.

-I'm going to use ``PUBACK`` packet later to support reliable delivery
+I'm going to use ``PUBACK`` packet later to support reliable delivery.

-.. _c-lang-api: